yanx27/EverybodyDanceNow_reproduce_pytorch/README.md

 Written by Peihuan Wu, Jinghong Lin, Yutao Liao, Wei Qing and Yan Xu, including normalization and face enhancement parts.<br>
 <br>
-We evaluate on Ubuntu 16.04, so if you need run code under Windows system, maybe you need to make some changes by yourself
+We train and evaluate on Ubuntu 16.04, so if you don't have linux environment, you can set `nThreads=0` in `EverybodyDanceNow_reproduce_pytorch/src/config/train_opt.py`.

 ## Pre-trained models and source video
 * Download vgg19-dcbb9e9d.pth.crdownload and put it in `./src/pix2pixHD/models/`  <br>Link: https://pan.baidu.com/s/1XMZpSY_UOIwFbN1NXfKEpA   code：agum